matteocrippa/awesome-swift/README.md

 *Interesting snippets related to color management and utilty.*

 * [UIColor-Hex-Swift](https://github.com/yeahdongcn/UIColor-Hex-Swift) - an hex to uicolor converter

+## Data Management

+## Core Data
+*No more pain with Core Data, here listed some interesting lib to handle data management*

+* [QueryKit](https://github.com/kylef/QueryKit) - an easy way to play with coredata filtering within your swift projects

+## SQLite
+*Are you interested in storing your app data using SQLite?
+Here some interesting resources*

+* [SQLiteDB](https://github.com/FahimF/SQLiteDB) - sqlite wrapper for swift

 ## Demo App
 *Some interesting demo/poc apps written in swift.*